What is a Physician Assistant?

 In some rural areas where physicians are in short supply, PAs serve as the primary providers of health care, conferring with their supervising physicians and other medical professionals as needed and as required by law.
 PAs can be found in virtually every medical and surgical specialty.

 The PA's responsibilities depend on the type of practice, his or her experience, the working relationship with physicians and other health care providers, and state laws.
-There are approximately 68,100 practicing PAs in the United States as of January 2009.
+There are approximately 83,600 practicing PAs in the United States.
+The average salary exceeds $90,000.